Take things slowly or dive right in – our training team will meet you there.

 Simon Key joined Guidance as a full-time instructor in 2004, following a 17½-year career as a police officer working for Northamptonshire Police, a small county police force located in central England.
 In 2008 Simon moved into the Guidance Training department's Curriculum Development unit.
 While continuing to teach, Simon concentrates on maintaining and updating the Macintosh Examinations and EnScript Programming courses as well as develops new courses.
 Prior to joining the UK training team at Guidance, Simon spent the majority of his police service as a uniformed custody sergeant in charge of the welfare and treatment of detained persons.
 He performed these duties until 2000 when he became Northamptonshire Police's forensic computer examiner.
 During his time in that post Simon became involved in training for a U.K.-based group of forensic computer practitioners called “F3.”
 Simon setup the first F3 website, was a member of the F3 committee, and presented several training sessions at F3 events.
 Simon continues to present at the annual F3 training workshops on a regular basis.
 In addition to his involvement with the F3 group, Simon also took on the role of visiting lecturer at the U.K. Defence Academy campus of Cranfield University at Shrivenham.
 Simon is a regular presenter at the Guidance Enfuse conference and spends a substantial amount of time writing EnScript programs, some of which have been incorporated into EnCase itself.

 Carly currently serves as a full-time instructor for the Guidance Training team based out of the Dulles, VA office.
-She received her Bachelor’s degree in Networking/Telecommunications from the University of West Florida with a minor in Criminal Justice.
+She received her Bachelor’s degree in Networking/Telecommunications from the University of West Florida with a minor in Criminal Justice and her Master’s degree in Cyber Security with concentration in Digital Forensics from the University of South Florida.
 She has completed various internships, including work with the Virtual Student Foreign Service program in a virtual internship through the Department of State in Beijing, China.
 Through this program she helped developed a Cybersecurity task matrix using the NIST 800-53 documents to assist government workers be securely compliant through their daily routines.
 Carly has also completed IT Security internships with local colleges where responsibilities included firewall management, network cabling, and virtual server setups.
 She also completed an internship with Stratcon, LLC, helping to develop realistic scenarios for the Cyber Intelligence mock investigations within their training department.
-Carly will be completing her Cybersecurity Master’s degree with concentration in Digital Forensics at the end of 2016 from the University of South Florida.
 She maintains certifications with Guidance (EnCE), Blackbag Technologies (CBE), and CompTIA (Network+) as well as an Intelligence Analysis certificate from the University of West Florida.

 Bill Thompson joined Guidance in 2006 and serves as an instructor as well as the Director of the U.K. and EMEA office.
 His tenure with Guidance has included travel throughout Europe, delivering specialized training to a variety of agencies.
 Prior to joining Guidance, he enjoyed a 22-year career with Her Majesty’s Royal Air Force Police (RAFP) as a Special Investigator and Crime Scene Examiner.
 He subsequently became a member of the RAFP Computer Forensics team, conducting examinations involving service personnel and supporting civil authorities and NATO.
 Upon retiring from the RAF, he worked in the private sector as a computer forensic practitioner for a telecommunications service provider and for the Forensic Science Service.
 Bill has successfully completed post graduate training at the Royal Military College of Science at Cranfield University completing the Computer Forensics Foundation, Networking and Internet and Email courses.
 Bill maintains several certifications, including the EnCase Certified Examiner (EnCE).